 To pass the program, you must meet the following requirements:

-- Do not use alcohol (including dealcoholized beverages), drugs or cannabis products (including CBD products that may contain THC) within 24 hours of or on any day that I participate in the program.
-I may take medication prescribed by a physician provided it does not impair my ability to participate in the program.
+- Do not use alcohol (including dealcoholized beverages), drugs or cannabis products (including CBD products that may contain THC) within 24 hours of or on any day that you participate in the program.
+You may take medication prescribed by a physician provided it does not impair your ability to participate in the program.

-- Attend all sessions as scheduled for me and arrive on time for each session.
+- Attend all sessions as scheduled by me and you must arrive on time for each session.

-- Give 24 hours notice that I am unable to attend by leaving a message directly with the service provider.
-The only acceptable reasons for missing a session without giving 24 hours notice are serious illness, a death in my immediate family, or severe weather.
-In case of an emergency I may submit a date specific document (e.g., a doctor’s note) to confirm the reason for my absence.
-If accepted, I will be required to reschedule the missed component and complete all assignments.
+- Give 24 hours notice that you are unable to attend by leaving a message directly with the service provider.
+The only acceptable reasons for missing a session without giving 24 hours notice are serious illness, a death in your immediate family, or severe weather.
+In case of an emergency you must submit a date specific document (e.g., a doctor’s note) to confirm the reason for your absence.
+If accepted, you will be required to reschedule the missed component and complete all assignments.

-- Participate fully in the program activities and demonstrate that I have learned about separating my drinking from my driving.
+- Participate fully in the program activities and demonstrate that you have learned about separating your drinking and other drug use from your driving.